redeemarr/jayson/README.md

 ======

 Yet another C++ json library.
 It consists of one header file and supposed to be lightweight, easy to integrate and use.
+Just add jayson.hpp to your project.

 You can generate json data within your code like this:
 ```C++